2022–23 PBA season

 The 2022–23 PBA season or PBA season 47 was the 47th season of the Philippine Basketball Association (PBA).
 For the first time in two seasons, the league returned to its regular three-conference format, starting with the Philippine Cup.
 The Commissioner's and Governors' Cups were the second and third conferences in this season.

 After the PBA adjusted its calendar again, the association's 47th season started on June 5, 2022, and ended on April 21, 2023.
 Also for the first time since 2018, the season spanned two calendar years.

 The first activity of the season was the PBA season 47 draft, held on May 15, 2022.

 The best-attended 2022-23 PBA game took place at the Philippine Arena in front of an attendance of 54,589.
+It was the final of the PBA Commissioner's Cup.
+The first six games of the series averaged an attendance of 18,453.
+All seven games in the finals drew an average crowd of 23,615.